-How do you combat something that’s more potent than morphine and costs just a few dollars on the street?
+How do you combat something that’s more potent than Opioid Pain Medication and costs just a few dollars on the street?
 On the government level, agencies scramble to stem the tide of incoming fentanyl.
 However, if you’re struggling with fentanyl abuse right now, you need a different kind of help.
 Here’s what you need to know about an effective treatment that may save your life.

 Understanding the Danger of Fentanyl Abuse

 You may have received a prescription for the drug under the names Duragesic or Actiq (among others).
 The drug comes in oral, transdermal, and injectable versions.
-It’s a synthetic opioid painkiller that’s 50 times stronger than morphine.
+It’s a synthetic opioid painkiller that’s 50 times stronger than Opioid Pain Medication.
 The drug can create euphoric sensations as well as comfortable drowsiness.

 Overdosing on the substance is very easy.
 Users can absorb the drug’s essence through the skin and breathe in particles even before taking a pill.
 Due to its potency, this mistake can result in a life-threatening reaction.
 Overdoses and drug combinations with other central nervous system depressants can result in breathing cessation.